 - Make sure your Ready kit has extra blankets and enough food and water for at least 72 hours.

 - Stock your car with a Ready kit, including a blanket, jumper cables and an ice scraper.

 - Boost your winter weather IQ by learning the terms used to describe hazards: freezing rain, sleet, winter weather advisory, etc.

-Read more about emergency readiness, and share comments about your winter safety plans to win a two-night stay for two at Lake Blackshear Resort.
+Read more about emergency readiness, and share comments about your winter safety plans to win a 2-night stay for 2 at Lake Blackshear Resort.

 About the Author

-Charley English was sworn in by Governor Nathan Deal as GEMA/Homeland Security Director in January 2011.
+GEMA/Homeland Security Director Charley English was sworn in by Governor Nathan Deal as GEMA/Homeland Security Director in Jan.
+2011.
 He has served in the agency since 1996.
-He oversees all state preparations and deployments regarding emergency management and homeland security efforts.
+Director English oversees all state preparations and deployments regarding emergency management and homeland security efforts.